 You need to restart your Apache service for any changes you made to the config file to be effective.
 It is then crucial for your to test your Apache config for errors before restarting as it could cause the Apache service to fail to start and disrupt the availability of your hosted websites.

 Apache has a built-in feature to test the validity of the config file that you can use to test your config files for errors or warnings.
-You could repeatedly check the configuration files until all the errors and warnings are gone before restarting the service.
+You can repeatedly check the configuration files until all the errors and warnings are gone before restarting the service.